unexpectedlyalarming/rate-my-cat/README.md

 # Features

-Rate my cat is a social media where users can create profiles for each of their cats.
+Rate my cat is a social media site where users can create profiles for each of their cats.
 Cats can have photos posted, and users can review the cats.
 The cats with the most votes show up on leaderboards

 Some features (planned and implemented at the moment) include:
 - Detailed voting and review system